-This manmade lake also is home to other panfish species, most notably bluegill and yellow perch.
+This manmade lake is also home to other panfish species, most notably bluegill and yellow perch.

 Both species often run small but are fun and easy to catch.
-They also are good-eating, if you find some large enough to keep.
+They also are good-eating if you find some large enough to keep.

 As with crappie, it’s usually a good idea to keep moving until you find biting fish.

 Bluegill are often easy to catch with a piece of worm on a small hook fished beneath a bobber.
 Try casting near lilypads or other structures.
 They often can be found close to shore.

 Yellow perch also are easy to catch on worms or other baits.
 They often are found in schools closer to the bottom, so once you find one, there are probably more.